top of page

 Can you fix mistakes?

-For recording sessions, absolutely, provided you have chosen a plan that includes edits (Premium or Cinematic).
+Yes, provided you have chosen a recording package that includes edits (Premium or Cinematic).
 These types of session will focus on having sufficient coverage to make edits with multiple camera angles.
 For best results, all material should be covered in recording at least three times.
 However, for live performances, will inevitably have performance issues and mistakes.
 While audio engineering wizardry is possible, it is often very time-consuming and not worth the cost and time to make only slight corrections.
 If you are looking to get a perfect performance, then a recording session, not a recorded live concert, is probably better for your needs.
 The greater expense of the recording session is ultimately worth the better quality and the more efficient editing workflow to get that perfect performance, if that is what you are looking for.
 But there is a special magic in a live performance that is worth capturing, despite little flaws!

 How do edits work?